Meg & Dia: 2010–2012: Independent, Stormy, Cocoon, and break up

 In July 2010, Meg & Dia announced that they were dropped from their label, Warner Bros.
 Records.
 Meg & Dia remain unsigned.
 The band has confirmed that they have recorded a new record, independent of a label, with producer Charlie Vela.

 The band released the EP It's Always Stormy in Tillamook on November 2.
 For the first 500 people that ordered a physical copy from their website, a password and link was emailed to receive the secret song "Down The Open Road."
 Meg and Dia toured from November 9 – December 4 across the continental United States with Joey Ryan and The Spring Standards.

 On April 5, 2011 the band released its fourth studio album titled Cocoon, featuring 11 tracks.

-On June 29, Dia Frampton was named the runner-up on the television show The Voice.
+On June 29, Dia was named the runner-up on the television show The Voice.
 She came in second to Javier Colon.
 On December 6, she released her solo debut record, Red.

 On December 20, the band released the EP "Be Careful, I Love You, Stay In Touch", featuring songs that didn't make it on "Cocoon."
 It was previously only available to those who frequently commented on the Meg & Dia forums via dropcards.com.

-On October 29, 2012, Meg Frampton posted an official statement announcing the official disbandment of Meg & Dia to go back to school and concentrate on her solo career.
+On October 29, 2012, Meg posted an official statement announcing the official disbandment of Meg & Dia to go back to school and concentrate on her solo career.
 She stated that she and Nick Price are still making music together as are Dia Frampton and Carlo Gimenez, but no more music was to be released under the name Meg & Dia.